ylm-py/docs/docs/products/Private-Network/Tutorial/restart.md

 sidebar_position: 3
 ---

-# Restart and Reinstallation of your Instance(s) after adding to a private Network
+# How can I restart and reinstall my Instance(s)?

 After adding a server to a private network, the server needs to be reinstalled if it is located on a vhost that does not support private network.
 Thus, also the ip-address of the server changes and all data will permanently be deleted.

 If the server is already on a vHost that supports private network a reinstallation is not required but a restart is sufficient.
 All data and its ip-adress remain.

-## Reinstallation Reinstallation my server
+## Reinstall my server
-If your server needs to be reinstalled to be added to a private network, it is represented by the status "requires reinstallation" in the private network detail view for the corresponding server.
+If your server needs to be reinstalled to complete its addition to a private network, it is represented by the status "requires reinstallation" in the private network detail view for the corresponding server.
 <p align="center">
 <img src="/img/products/private-network/tutorial/privateNetworkDetailItem.png" alt="Private Network Detail One Item With Restart and Reinstallation"/>
 </p>